-This came as a surprise because one would assume that having an empathic stance (by learning about other’s suffering and hardships) and interpersonal contact would have an additive effect.
+This came as a surprise because one would assume that having an empathic stance (by learning about others’ suffering and hardships) and interpersonal contact would have an additive effect.
 Researchers explain this counter-intuitive finding (contact & empathy canceling each other out or blocking each other) as a function of the “meta-stereotype” activation.
 A Meta-stereotype refers to how an in-group member thinks he/she is evaluated by a member of an out-group member.
 When anticipating an interaction with an out-group member, this meta-stereotype is activated and there is some reason to believe that it is amplified while interacting and empathizing.
 Pre-occupation with this meta-stereotype can block the mindset to have objective and natural conversations with out-group members.

 Scientific findings need to be replicated, so where does this finding stand?
 Turns out that the research has some additional support.

-In 2012, Mark Tarrant, Raff Calitri, Dale Weston, an independent team, found additional support for empathy-induced negative social interactions between different groups.
+In 2012, Mark Tarrant, Raff Calitri, and Dale Weston, an independent team, found additional support for empathy-induced negative social interactions between different groups.
 Their experiments were done on a total of 227 university students where in-group/out-group was defined based on college affiliation & nationality.
 They utilized a perspective-taking writing task to induce empathy and understanding (writing about how an experience will be in a different situation).
 In their experiments, participants with stronger in-group identification viewed out-group members less favorably and described them with more negative traits.
 Researchers suspect this was due to the damaging effects of a perspective-taking task.

 One explanation for this finding comes from a previous meta-analysis which suggests that people tend to make their group identity distinct and dominant.
-People with a very strong group-identity take a defensive stance to protect their group-identity against other groups.
+People with a very strong group identity take a defensive stance to protect their group identity against other groups.
 That may result in negative evaluations of out-group members and a tendency to pass derogatory remarks.
 Taking on out-group perspectives can induce the motivation to amplify and reinforce in-group identity, which is a self-serving behavior – contrary to what empathy aims to achieve.

-In parallel, research also shows that perspective-taking can increase the motivation for intergroup contact, especially when there is no perceived enmity and low base-line prejudice.
+In parallel, research also shows that perspective-taking can increase the motivation for intergroup contact, especially when there is no perceived enmity and low baseline prejudice.
 Across 3 studies, researchers explored various social factors and found that perspective-taking can motivate people to increase contact with members of the group represented in the perspective-taking activity.
 In short, employing empathy for a specific out-group seems to be useful in empathizing with only that specific out-group.
 They also found that taking perspectives leads to approach behaviors more than stereotype suppression which leads to avoidance behaviors.
 This effect was seen based on how people employed a perspective or suppression strategy and decided how close they sit next to out-group members.

-In 2017, yet another study demonstrated limitations of empathy in intergroup interactions and social identity.
-The study brings us to the German word Schadenfreude – pleasure at the pain of other’s suffering.
-The typical Us Vs. Them battle makes things worse and research shows that ingroup members feel a sense of reward and gratification when members of the outgroup receive pain (or inconvenienced).
-If it isn’t competition which dampens empathy, distance does.
+In 2017, yet another study demonstrated the limitations of empathy in intergroup interactions and social identity.
+The study brings us to the German word Schadenfreude – pleasure at the pain of others’ suffering.
+The typical Us Vs. Them battle makes things worse and research shows that ingroup members feel a sense of reward and gratification when members of the outgroup receive pain (or are inconvenienced).
+If it isn’t competition that dampens empathy, distance does.
 Deeming someone as “them” or an out-group member increases the psychological distance by removing them from your sense of self.
 Even social distance, social boundaries, kinship, race, gender, age, profession, clothing, etc. can increase the psychological distance.
 This situation creates an opportunity to weaken any empathic response and a little bit of added conflict can covert that into schadenfreude.

 A reasonable way to put this research into real-life contexts is – “increasing empathy for others is not always going to improve interactions between members of different groups.”

-Let us now look at the other prominent down-side of high empathy (or assumed benefits of low empathy).
+Let us now look at the other prominent downside of high empathy (or assumed benefits of low empathy).

 Empathy, Emotional Burn-out, and Compromised Decision-Making